 - CanaKit 5V 2.5A Raspberry Pi 3 Power Supply

-Total cost for all of the parts was $120.
+The total cost for all of the parts was $120.

-The VNC Client/Server combination allows us to work with the software on the RPi right form our MacBook Air laptop.
+The VNC Client/Server combination allows us to work with the software on the RPi right from our MacBook Air laptop.
 It also makes for a nice display for monitoring the GHTracker App’s operation from the Mac.

 Other articles in the Portable Satellite Station series include:

 - A Portable Satellite Station Part 1 – A Simple Station for AO-85

 - A Portable Satellite Station Part 2 – 2.0 Station Goals and Antenna System